robertmartin8/PyPortfolioOpt/docs/OtherOptimisers.rst

 .. note::
-    As of v0.4, these other optimisers now inherit from ``BaseOptimizer`` or ``BaseScipyOptimizer``, so you no longer have to implement pre-processing and post-processing methods on your own.
+    As of v0.4, these other optimisers now inherit from ``BaseOptimizer`` or ``BaseConvexOptimizer``, so you no longer have to implement pre-processing and post-processing methods on your own.
 You can thus easily swap out, say, ``EfficientFrontier`` for ``HRPOpt``.